Xjph/AudioPin/README.md

 This utility allows a user to "pin" a selection of audio devices in windows with a prioritised list.
 On any change to audio devices AudioPin should very quickly re-assert your pinned devices setting the highest prioritised available device as default.

-Defaults for meda and communications can be pinned individually.
+Defaults for media and communications can be pinned individually.

 ## Hidden Auto-Start